GNSS LIVING LAB PRIZE

 Espaitec is the scientific, technology, and business park of Jaume I University (UJI) in Castellón, Spain. espaitec thus seeks to create a reference environment in Castellón that hosts, supports, and encourages innovative business initiatives to grow and facilitates active technology transfer at the University.

 Espaitec is the scientific, technology, and business park of Jaume I University (UJI) in Castellón, Spain.
-Promoted by the Universitat Jaume I (UJI) and the Castellón Confederation of Entrepreneurs (CEC), espaitec was set up in 2007 for the purpose of making quantitative and recognised contributions to both socio-economic development in the province of Castellón and the diversification of its industrial fabric. espaitec thus seeks to create a reference environment in Castellón that hosts, supports, and encourages innovative business initiatives to grow and facilitates active technology transfer at the University.
-In addition to working in a network along with the Spanish Association of Science and Technology Parks (APTE), espaitec serves as a member of the International Association of Scientific Parks (IASP), the European Network of Living Labs (ENoLL), and the Enterprise Europe Network (EEN) and as an important agent of promoting innovation and enterprise in the province of Castellón.
+Managed by Fundació General de la Universitat Jaume I (General Foundation of the University) espaitec was set up in 2007 for the purpose of making quantitative and recognised contributions to both socio-economic development in the province of Castellón and the diversification of its industrial fabric. espaitec thus seeks to create a reference environment in Castellón that hosts, supports, and encourages innovative business initiatives to grow and facilitates active technology transfer at the University.
+In addition to working in a network along with the Spanish Association of Science and Technology Parks (APTE), espaitec serves as a member of the International Association of Scientific Parks (IASP), the European Network of Living Labs (ENoLL) and as an important agent of promoting innovation and enterprise in the province of Castellón.
 Its new infrastructures are located in a single knowledge-based enclave, some of the activities of which are highlighted below:

 - Accompanying and driving business growth